Not carved in stone, views of U.S. statues change with the times

 "People once taken to be heroes can, in an another era, look far less heroic," said David Greenberg, associate professor of History and of Journalism and Media Studies at Rutgers University in New Jersey.

-Twenty-first century America's rejection of once common behaviour, from slavery to mistreatment of women, children and labourers, has sparked outrage over monuments in parks, statehouses and other public spaces across the country.
+Twenty-first century America's rejection of once common behavior, from slavery to mistreatment of women, children and laborers, has sparked outrage over monuments in parks, statehouses and other public spaces across the country.

 The New York City Parks Department has deflected demands to remove the statue of Dr. Sims and instead plans to install a plaque adding historical context, said department spokeswoman Tara Kiernan.